Braytonio/Braytonio.github.io/_posts/2016-08-29-der-process.md

 ---
 title: Der Process
 author: Colin Brayton
-tags: brasil, politics, impeachment, expat, journalism, media, media blitz
 ---

 The trial of President Dilma Rousseff is the story of the hour here in Sambodia.

-Since we no longer have basic cable, we search for a live feed of Dilma's testimony.
+Since we no longer have basic cable, we search for a live feed of Dilma's testimony online.

-It is difficult to find.
+It is a little difficult to find.

-Neuza finally locates it [on the site of the
-Spanish daily El País](http://brasil.elpais.com/brasil/2016/08/29/politica/1472443953_429513.html), Brazilian edition.
+Neuza finally locates it [on the site of the Spanish daily El País](http://brasil.elpais.com/brasil/2016/08/29/politica/1472443953_429513.html), Brazilian edition.

 >Hoje eu só temo a morte da democracia.